Do you have an interesting Atari or retro related website you would like to share? Please let us know.

 Please log in to submit a link

 Did you know Atari Legend is fully responsive and mobile ready?
 You want this site to behave like an app on your phone or tablet?
 Simply open the site in your favorite browser and look for the 'Add to homescreen' button.
-In Safari on IOS, first press the 'share' icon, than this pop up appears.
+In Safari on IOS, first press the 'share' icon, then the "Add to home screen" pop-up appears.
 In Chrome on Android, you press the button at the top right, and select 'add to homescreen'.
 Once you have done this, the famous Atari bee fits nicely on your homescreen and you can enjoy AL with the tap of a finger.

 Added on February 1, 2018 by ST Graveyard